vuryss/serializer/README.md

 If an object implements the `JsonSerializable` interface, the `jsonSerialize` method will be called and the result will be serialized.

+### Support for Symfony Serializer attributes

+This library aims to be a drop-in replacement for Symfony Serializer.
+It supports the following attributes:
+- Groups
+- SerializedName
+- Ignore

 ## Build, run & test locally

 To enter the prepared container environment: